Veteran French union boss sees tensions with Macron near breaking point

 In addition to the rolling SNCF strikes, tensions are also growing in lower-profile conflicts over nursing home workers, rubbish collectors, university reform, job losses at the Carrefour supermarket chain and Air France pilots’ wages.

+“If it does not start answering our concerns, the situation is going to deteriorate and at some point something is going to happen, that’s clear,” Mailly said.

-France’s unions no longer wield the power they did in past decades to mobilise workers on a scale necessary for making governments cave into their demands.
+France’s unions no longer wield the power they did in past decades to mobilize workers on a scale necessary for making governments cave into their demands.

 Nonetheless, neither the unions nor the government have forgotten the last time a French leader squared off against rail unions, in a strike in 1995.